Dune Lark Fly & Drive Safari: Day-by-day

 Grootberg Lodge

 Grootberg Lodge is located on a large private concession in the remote northwest of Namibia, part way between Damaraland and Etosha National Park.
-Perched on the edge of the Etendeka Plateau, Grootberg probably has the most spectacular views of any lodge in Namibia – and a range of activities from rhino-tracking to walks and interactions with the local communities.
+Perched on the edge of the Etendeka Plateau, Grootberg has some of the most spectacular views of any lodge in Namibia – and a range of activities from rhino-tracking to walks and interactions with the local communities.

 Grootberg Lodge is located on a large private concession in the remote northwest of Namibia, part way between Damaraland and Etosha National Park.
-Perched on the edge of the Etendeka Plateau, Grootberg probably has the most spectacular views of any lodge in Namibia – and a range of activities from rhino-tracking to walks and interactions with the local communities.
+Perched on the edge of the Etendeka Plateau, Grootberg has some of the most spectacular views of any lodge in Namibia – and a range of activities from rhino-tracking to walks and interactions with the local communities.

 After our most recent visit in 2018, once we had tackled the steep drive up to the top of the plateau, we were incredibly impressed.
 Grootberg has a very homely and welcoming vibe – partly due to the managers and partly due to the community involvement here.
 Its location is amazing and its generally excellent activities make it a very good choice in Damaraland See our full report on Grootberg Lodge